sachinbiswal/reactAssignment-05April/README.md

 ### B
 ### C
 ### D
-### The all components are in parent child relation our task is to send data from A component to D and vice versa component i.e from Parent component to child component.
+### The all components are in parent child relation our task is to send data from A component to D component i.e from Parent component to child component.
 ## contextAPI has four steps
 ### 1) createContext
 ### 2) Make context available to all component